internalfx/rethinkdbfs-spec/README.md

 We assume that RethinkDBFS files are usually quite large and therefore that the RethinkDBFS API must support streaming.
 Most languages have easy ways to wrap a stream around a byte array.
 Drivers are free to add helper methods that directly support uploading and downloading RethinkDBFS files as byte arrays.

 #### Should drivers report an error if a stored file has extra chunks?
-The length and the chunkSize fields of the files collection document together imply exactly how many chunks a stored file should have.
-If the chunks collection has any extra chunks the stored file is in an inconsistent state.
+The length and the chunkSize fields of the files table document together imply exactly how many chunks a stored file should have.
+If the chunks table has any extra chunks the stored file is in an inconsistent state.
 Ideally we would like to report that as an error, but this is an extremely unlikely state and we don't want to pay a performance penalty checking for an error that is almost never there.
 Therefore, drivers MAY ignore extra chunks.

 # Future work